MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-delete.md

 **Delete user details from Microsoft Flow**

 Once all re-assignment and delete actions have been performed, there is a final step to delete remaining system data.
-This action is accomplished by calling a Powershell cmdlet which will be available soon.
-Automation
+This system data includes references to a user’s organization id (OID).
+This action is accomplished by calling a PowerShell cmdlet which will be available soon.